 Lesser-Known Ski Areas for Budget-Friendly Skiing

 If you’re looking for a more affordable experience, consider smaller, lesser-known ski areas.
-These hidden gems offer a more laid-back atmosphere and lower prices:
+These tend to be much further away from Denver but they offer a more laid-back atmosphere and lower prices.

 - Monarch Mountain: Great terrain with day passes around $80.